trendless/chtmlrelay/www/src/info.md

 ### Rate and storage limits

 - Unencrypted messages are blocked to recipients outside {{config.mail_domain}}.
-You can add other chatmail users via [QR invite codes](https://delta.chat/en/help#howtoe2ee), which create an encrypted connection between you and them so messages can be sent and received securely.
+You can add other chatmail users by sharing [QR invite codes](https://delta.chat/en/help#howtoe2ee), which create an encrypted connection between you and them so messages can be sent and received securely.

 - You may send up to {{ config.max_user_send_per_minute }} messages per minute.